Sunday, May 31, 2009

 Roeder Harley-Davidson Closes

 You've probably seen this famous photo of George Roeder from 1965.
 He set the world speed record for a 250cc motorcycle.
 George did a lot of things.
 He was an expert racer at flat track and road racing.
 George raced the Daytona 200 - he is also in the Hall of Fame.
 He started his very own Harley-Davidson Dealership in Monroeville, Ohio in 1972.
 George passed away in 2003 at the age of 66 (too young).
-Now his dealership is closing(it was being run by his eldest son Will(apparently not the wisest son).
-I heard they owe the Harley factory about 2 million dollars - and Harley wants their money.
-In case you haven't noticed - it's been a little slow.
-Things never run quite the same without their original owners.

 '58 XLCH Custom